OpenVidu/openvidu-loadtest/aws/README.md

 `InstanceType`: Which instance type you want to try.
 Default c5.2xlarge.

-To deploy the template login in the Cloudformation dashboard
+To deploy the template login in the Cloudformation dashboard and click **Create Stack**

 ![Create New Stack](https://github.com/OpenVidu/openvidu-loadtest/blob/master/aws/images/CreateNewStack.png)